 Mid-century modern architecture

-New Canaan, Connecticut is known for its modern architecture such as the iconic Glass House by Philip Johnson built in 1949.
-Philip Johnson was a member of a group which became known as the Harvard Five.
+New Canaan, Connecticut is known for its modern architecture exemplified by the iconic Glass House by Philip Johnson.
+Philip Johnson was a member of a group of architects known as the Harvard Five.
 In addition to Philip Johnson, the group included John M. Johansen, Marcel Breuer, Landis Gores and Eliot Noyes.
 Marcel Breuer taught at the Harvard Graduate School of Design, while Gores, Johansen, Johnson and Noyes were students there.

 All of them were influenced by Walter Gropius, who was the head of the architecture program at Harvard from 1938 to 1952.
 Walter Gropius was the founder of Bauhaus – an influential modernist art school that operated from 1919 to 1933 in Germany that united all branches of arts under one roof.
 “Among his most important ideas was his belief that all design—whether of a chair, a building, or a city—should be approached in essentially the same way: through a systematic study of the particular needs and problems involved, taking into account modern construction materials and techniques, without reference to previous forms or styles.”
 (Harvard Years, Britannica)

 Retreat at Grace Farms 3

 Fast forward to the River Building at Grace Farms by Pritzker Prize winning architect SANAA to see how contextually modern architecture at Grace Farms captures the spirit of our time.
 In his book “Towards a New Architecture”, Le Corbusier wrote that “Our own epoch is determining, day by day, its own style.”
 In that sense modern architecture constantly reinvents itself, as we move from one epoch to another.
 SANAA’s interpretation of modern architecture took some liberty with the elemental forms and simple geometry of midcentury modern structures, with its serpentine structure hugging the topography of its terrain.

 Interior assembly space 4